Brooklyn is home to an array of wonderful breweries. The borough is a major powerhouse when it comes to beers.

 This Gowanus taproom is a New York State farm brewery, which means they utilize local ingredients.

 The family-owned brewery uses 100% New York ingredients for all its beers.
-They don’t serve food and instead, customers are welcome to bring their own food to complement their drinks.
+They don’t serve food.
+Instead, customers are welcome to bring their own snacks to complement their drinks.

 Well-behaved dogs are also welcome.
 Drop by for a blonde ale like Sailing Squirrel or an IPA like Wolf Captain.